Yes. To download any of these, just right-click your mouse and select "Save Link As..." or "Save Image As..."

 There are many approaches that schools may take to getting author visits funded, such as applying for grants and cooperating with local service organizations.
-Esther Hershenhorn's article The ABC's of a Successful Author/Illustrator Visit offers lots of great suggestions.
+The Cooperative Children’s Book Center’s article “Tips on Hosting an Author/Illustrator Visit” offers lots of great suggestions.

 Austin's BookPeople often has signed copies in stock and available for shipping.